OS-SPRING23/final-project-surfexcel/README.md

 Platform and Languages:

-1: Ubuntu Terminal
+1: Ubuntu Terminal.
 2: Language used for this project is C.
 3: Assembly Language Object Code.

 Methodology:

-1: Firstly, VM is compiled
+1: Firstly, VM is compiled.
 2: Then, All opcodes of directives , jump conditions are set in one file.
-3: After We can pass any assembly language object file to run It on Lightweight virtual machine
+3: After We can pass any assembly language object file to run It on Lightweight virtual machine.